Bill Plympton: Career

 In 1995, he contributed animation and graphics to a computer game collection, Take Your Best Shot.
+In 1997, Plympton's work was also presented in Europe.
+In November, the Geneva-based publisher Éditions Paquet published the French-language collection Toute la vérité sur le sujet.
+The following month, from December 6 to 20, Plympton was featured at the Geneva event "BD Fleuves", held at 1 rue de la Truite, with Paquet among the participating partners.

+In 1997, Plympton released Mondo Plympton, an animated retrospective of his career combining earlier shorts and excerpts with new sequences depicting Plympton as an animated character discussing his work as a cartoonist and independent animator.
+Following its festival premiere at the World Animation Celebration and a screening at Seattle's Masters of Animation conference, Plympton self-distributed the film to selected U.S. theaters.
+Reviewing its San Francisco theatrical run, Edward Guthmann described the film as a career retrospective in which Plympton placed his earlier films in autobiographical context.

 He also published a comic book in 2003, The Sleazy Cartoons of Bill Plympton.
 The actress Martha Plimpton, a distant relative of his, served as associate producer on Plympton's animated feature Hair High (2004), doing much of the casting.
 The movie's voice cast included her father Keith Carradine and her uncle David Carradine.

 Later works

 Guard Dog (2004) was also nominated for the Academy Award for Best Animated Short Film.
 In 2005, Plympton animated a music video for Kanye West's "Heard 'Em Say" and the following year, he created the music video for "Weird Al" Yankovic's "Don't Download This Song".
 Plympton contributed animation to the 2006 History Channel series 10 Days That Unexpectedly Changed America, to illustrate the events of Shays' Rebellion.
 Together with other independent New York City animators, he has released two DVDs of animated shorts, both titled Avoid Eye Contact.